 Some specific projects I am working on now:

-- A study of how academic integrity is defined by course documents and practices that brings together several data pools – a syllabus repository, ethnographic classroom research, and a survey of faculty definitions of plagiarism – to study how academic integrity is by course documents and practices.
+- A study of how academic integrity is defined by course documents and practices that brings together several data pools – a syllabus repository, ethnographic classroom research, and a survey of faculty definitions of plagiarism – to study how academic integrity is defined by course documents and practices.